 - If coming from a green or orange zone country: there is no need to self isolate

-- Are open: museums, libraries, outdoor play areas, wldlife parks
+Museums, libraries, outdoor play areas, wldlife parks, nature parks and theme parks are open

 Please note that...